Satyam/book-react-redux/manuscript/chapter04.md

 We have also added the [`cookie-parser`](https://github.com/expressjs/cookie-parser) middleware which reads the cookies we might have sent in earlier responses via [`res.cookie`](http://expressjs.com/en/api.html#res.cookie) and makes them available in the `req.cookies` object.

 We now have [(:octocat:)](https://github.com/Satyam/book-react-redux/blob/chapter-04-04/server/index.js#L25-L36) the `http://localhost:8080/cookie` path to read and increment the `chocolateChip` cookie count and `http://localhost:8080/naughtyChild` to clear it.

+## Summary

+We have seen how to create an Express server and tell it how to respond to various URLs and how to read extra query parameters.

+We have also learned about *middleware* how to load it and use it in our web server.
+We've seen how to load and use the body and cookie parser middleware besides the built int *static* middleware.

+We have used the body parser middleware to be able to decode information received from an HTML form and manipulated information in *cookies* via the cookie parser.